 - Email Address

-Then, Aspiration Bank reviews your information and gets back to you soon with their approval decision.
+Then, Aspiration Bank reviews your information and gets back to you within a couple of days with their approval decision.

 And that’s all there is to it!
 As you’ll see, using Aspiration Bank is a very simple and elegant process.

 User Interface/Ease of Use

 Aspiration is, in general, a breeze to use.
 With both a desktop option and apps for Apple and Android, you can easily use Aspiration Bank regardless of what platform you prefer.

 The main screen on the desktop version shows you general information about your account, such as your current balance for each of your Aspiration accounts.
 This provides a quick, simple look into your finances in Aspiration Bank.